isl-org/OpenBot/open-code/README.md

 - #### Generate Code

-Generate Code button on the Playground Bottom Bar serves two important functions.
+Generate Code button on the Playground bottom bar serves two important functions.
 Firstly, it generates a QR code that represents the link of the JavaScript/Python file uploaded to the user's Google Drive as part of the project.
 This QR code is displayed in a side window for easy access and sharing.
 Secondly, the button also uploads a JavaScript/Python file containing the code for the project to the user's Google Drive.

-The QR code generated by the button provides a public, shareable link to the JavaScript/Python file on Google Drive.
+The QR code generated by the button provides a public shareable link to the JavaScript/Python file on Google Drive.
 This link can be accessed by scanning the QR code using the OpenBot IOS/Android app.
 This allows users to run the car based on the code generated using the coding blocks directly from their mobile device.
 The ability to share the QR code and access the code on mobile devices adds another level of convenience and accessibility to the openBot playground.